Oxford Square Capital Z Score

-Altman Z Score is one of the simplest fundamental models to determine how likely your company is to fail.
-The module uses available fundamental data of a given equity to approximate the Altman Z score.
-Altman Z Score is determined by evaluating five fundamental price points available from the company's current public disclosure documents.
+The module uses available fundamental data of Oxford Square to calculate the Altman Z score based on five fundamental metrics from the company's most recent public disclosure documents.
 Check out Your Equity Center to better understand how to build diversified portfolios.
-Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as various price indices.
+Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in producer price index.

 Oxford |